Hambaobao/Hambaobao.github.io/content/about.md

 ## Academic Achievements

-- **Ph.D. in Computer Science**, University of Chinese Academy of Sciences, 2021-present
+- **Ph.D. in Computer Application Technology**, University of Chinese Academy of Sciences, 2021-present
 - **B.Sc. in Computer Science**, University of Chinese Academy of Sciences, 2017-2021

 ## Publications